Java Tutorial: Basic Operators Examples

 Bit Zero Fill Right Shift Operator ">>>"

-Java bit zero-fill right shift operator perform a binary operation between two integer value by left shift the left value by the amount of the right value depends on sign extension.
+Java's bit zero-fill right shift operator performs a binary operation between two integer values by left shifting the left value by the amount of the right value, depending on sign extension.
 It uses a character or symbol ">>>".

 int q = 8; // 1000